 What makes the best Chrome VPN?

-When picking your Chrome VPN, you should first consider what you need from it – do you want to explore streaming media from around the world, or do you just want a quick and easy way to check your emails and banking in privacy?
+When picking your Chrome VPN, you should first consider what you need from it – do you want to stay fully anonymous and explore streaming media from around the world, or do you just want a quick and easy way to check your emails and banking in privacy?

 If you're only after very basic functions, you may find a free VPN for Chrome that suits your needs, but if you're after in-depth features or streaming support, a more premium product will be necessary.